turlucode/ros-docker-gui/README.md

 ```sh
 turludock generate -c custom.yaml FOLDER_PATH
 ```
-The `FOLDER_PATH` now contains all necessary files to run a custom `Docker build` command.
+The `FOLDER_PATH` now contains all necessary files to run a custom `docker build` command.

 # Running the image (as current user)
 ## Mesa